Dinner at Maido, Lima Peru (My Review)

 This dish is described in the menu as ‘green rice tamale, sauteed river prawns, creole sauce in chupe reduction‘.
 Chupe refers to chowder made from meat or seafood.
 This is probably the only dish that I was not totally in love with.
 And I think it may have been just me.
 I was pretty tired of Peruvian spices and flavors by this time – nothing against Peruvian food but I just get tired of one cuisine pretty quickly if I eat it continuously and so the chupe reduction tasted a little too strong and intense for my taste buds at the time.

 Cassava or Yuca (NOT Yucca) is a native plant to South America and is a major source of carbohydrates.
 When Cassava is dried to a powder, it is called tapioca!
 The cassava soba and the dashi came sitting in ice with some greens which somehow reminded me of the jungle..even though there’s no ice in the jungle.. haha…Oh, but what a wonderful way to serve it!
-I only wish I had a better picture.
+I wish the picture was better.
 The noodles were perfectly chewy and soft while the vongole dashi was a very interesting take on Zaru Soba.
-The vongole dashi was a little bit on the sour side for me but perhaps it was because I was now getting kind of full… sad sad…
+The dashi was a bit on the sour side for me but perhaps it was because I was now getting kind of full… sad sad…

 SEA URCHIN RICE